victorcolombet/awng-tutorial-victor-colombet/README.md

 (venv) $ pip install Django
 ```

 Warning: `activate` might not work on Windows, complaining about some "execution policy" matter.
-In that case, open a powershell console as administrator, run `Set-ExecutionPolicy`, answer `bypass` and `A`.
+In that case, open a powershell console, run `Set-ExecutionPolicy -scope CurrentUser`, answer `bypass` and `A` (yes to all).

 ## Use the virtual environment afterwards